 TOOLS BY ISSUE AREA

-The Southern AIDS Coalition Policy Center, in collaboration with its members and national partners, support, review, and synthesize the most accurate evidence related to the Southern HIV/AIDS epidemic – state and federal HIV/AIDS epidemiological data, data focused on MSM in the South, impact of healthcare reform legislation on HIV/AIDS in the South, issues related to housing people with HIV disease in the South.
-The SAC Policy Center works with researchers, practitioners, advocates and policymakers to promote the use of evidence-based programming and research in policy decisions regarding the Southern HIV/AIDS crisis.
+The Southern AIDS Coalition, in collaboration with its members and national partners, support, review, and synthesize the most accurate evidence related to the Southern HIV epidemic.
+We work with researchers, practitioners, advocates and policymakers to promote the use of evidence-based programming and research in policy decisions regarding the epidemic in the South.

 SAC and SASI offer Recommendations fo Federal Implementation Plan of the NHAS, Update 2020